Bluette1/coding-diary/content/blog/test-driven-development/index.md

+---
+title: Test-Driven Development
+date: "2024-10-4T22:40:32.169Z"
+description: Guidelines and The Why for Using Test-Driven Development.
+---

 # Test-Driven Development (TDD): A Comprehensive Guide

 Test-Driven Development (TDD) is a software development approach that emphasizes writing tests before implementing actual code.
 This methodology not only enhances code quality but also fosters better design and team collaboration.
 In this article, we’ll delve into the principles of TDD, its benefits, and how to effectively integrate it into your development process.